Misanjo/inversis_to_portfolioperformance/README.md

    ```bash
    python main.py
    ```
-3. Find your converted files in the `output` directory.
+3. Find your converted files in the `output` directory and a detailed summary in the terminal.

+## Configuration

+You can customize column names and operation types in `config.yaml` without touching the code.
+This is useful if Inversis changes their export format.

 ## Testing